-By 9am the next day, Jackie from Rotary contacted me about a place to stay, and Chris from council thought my skills might be needed.
-By 10am I’d met with the GM of council and organised to look at a holiday home overlooking the bay.
-That afternoon we moved into our new home and on Monday I started work for council as their mental health and wellbeing coordinator.
+By 9am the next day, Jackie from Rotary contacted me about a place to stay, and the local Council thought my skills might be needed.
+That afternoon we moved into our new home and on Monday I started work for Council as their mental health and wellbeing coordinator.

 The key?
 It was simply asking for help when we needed it.

 The last two weeks have been incredible.
 It seems the kindness pandemic is in full swing here at St Helens.
 We’re all set up in our new home now and the basestation is parked up for a while.
 Kindness is all about us and we’re so humbled by this big-hearted little community.